-We are unable to predict the impact that COVID-19 will have on our long-term financial position and operating results due to numerous uncertainties.
+We are unable to predict the impact that COVID-19 and the governmental and third party response to the COVID-19 pandemic and its variant strains will have on our long-term financial position and operating results due to numerous uncertainties.
 The long-term impact of the pandemic on our customers and the global economy will depend on various factors, including the scope, severity and duration of the pandemic.
 A prolonged economic downturn or recession resulting from the pandemic could adversely affect many of our customers which could, in turn, adversely impact our business, financial condition and results of operations.
-We will continue to assess the evolving impact of the COVID-19 pandemic and intend to make adjustments to its responses accordingly.
+We will continue to assess the evolving impact of the COVID-19 pandemic; whether due to the spread of any variants of the virus or otherwise; and intend to make adjustments to its responses accordingly.